 Graduation rates are calculated and reported by the EPP.

 Licensure data are reported as certification exam pass rates.
-Data are collected from state testing portals.
+Data is collected from state testing portals.

-Employment data are collected by the EPP through the use of surveys.
+Employment data is collected by the EPP through the use of surveys.